tye-exe/EasyConfigurations/README.md

 - LocalDateTime.class
 - OffsetDateTime.class
 - ZonedDateTime.class
-- All of the above as an array (e.g String[].class)
+- All the above as an array (e.g. String[].class)

-You can still mark a config as a class that isn't on this list.
+You can still mark a config as a class that isn’t on this list.
 However, EasyConfigurations won't be able to perform any validation checks on the correlating value.
-This could lead to unforeseen issues later on during the program.
+This could lead to unforeseen issues later during the program.
-If you need to use a class that is not on this list then I'd currently recommended implementing a method to parse it to & from a string.
+If you need to use a class that is not on this list then I’d recommended implementing a method to parse it to & from a string.
 <br>